crypto-org-chain/chain-docs/docs/getting-started/README.md

 $ make build
 ```

-It will take you serveral mins, and check the binary files share object files in following directory:
+It will take you several minutes, and check the binary files share object files in following directory:
 ```
 $ ls target/debug/